 Frequently asked questions

-No. We no longer offer an MSc in Pathology.
+No. We no longer offer an MSc.

 Please see instructions here.
 All applicants should apply using the online application form.
 The application fee is £75 and is paid online using a credit card.
 If for any reason you are unable to submit an application online you should contact us for advice.

 We encourage all students to contact (a) potential supervisor(s) whose research interests them, prior to submitting an application.
 Details of the available supervisors and their field of research can be found here.
 If you are applying to our Departmental studentship competition it is not necessary for you to contact a supervisor, although you may do so if you wish.

 We require three academic references for an application.

 References must be submitted by the application deadline.
 If you are applying online the referees will be contacted directly by us.
 Nevertheless you should contact your referees yourself to tell them to expect a request for a reference and to advise them of the deadline.
 This is particularly important if you submit your application within a few days of the deadline.